 - If you’re seeing more than one person, and you’re not sure who to focus on, you’ll need to quickly figure out who holds the purse strings and who you need to win over, and then talk directly to them.
 Just don’t forget anyone else in the room, and try and make an effort to make eye contact with everyone.

-- If you’re really letting your nerves get the better of you, stop the internal demons by focusing completely on the other person.
+- If you’re letting your nerves get the better of you, stop the internal demons by focusing entirely on the other person.
 Clear your head of negative thoughts and bring your mind back to the present.